 In 2014/15, Health Education England ran 606 pre-employment programmes for young people not in education, employment or training (NEETs) through the Prince’s Trust, of which 62% progressed into employment or further education.

 Many local HEE teams and local organisations also run their own pre-employment programmes, providing opportunities for young people to complete training and a work experience placement to prepare them for employment.

-To learn from the experience of organisations that’ve run successful work experience programmes, take a look at the ‘health careers advice and information’ section of the Widening Participation Directory in the related documents below.
+To learn from the experience of organisations that have run successful work experience programmes, take a look at the ‘health careers advice and information’ section of the Widening Participation Directory.